datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 You are in the `dental` repository.
 Use `git diff` look at the changes to `dental/data/northern.csv`.
-How many lines did it change in the file `bin/teeth`?
+How many lines changed in the file `bin/teeth`?

 *** =instructions
 - None.